generalistprogrammer/generalistprogrammer.github.io/convert-whatsapp-chat-to-pdf.md

 *Last Updated: November 18, 2025*

 *Have questions about converting WhatsApp chats to PDF?
-[ChatToPDF.app](https://chattopdf.app) makes it simple and fast.*
+Modern conversion tools make it simple and fast.*

 <script type="application/ld+json">
 {